- K-Means Clustering is a simple yet powerful algorithm in data science

 Time to fire up our Jupyter notebooks (or whichever IDE you use) and get our hands dirty in Python!

-We will be working on the big mart sales dataset that you can download here.
+We will be working on the loan prediction dataset that you can download here.
 I encourage you to read more about the dataset and the problem statement here.
 This will help you visualize what we are working on (and why we are doing this).
 Two pretty important questions in any data science project.

 First, import all the required libraries: